armaansharmaa/SupplierSpringboot/README.md

 ### Database

-The application uses an in-memory H2 database for the POC.
+The application demonstrates connectivity with both SQL and H2 databases.
+For the POC, H2 is used as the default database.
 On startup, it will auto-generate the necessary tables and populate them with sample data from `data.sql`.
+The configuration for both H2 and SQL databases is shown in the `application.properties` file.

 To access the H2 console, go to:
 ```